Textual analysis is the process of gathering and examining qualitative data to understand what it’s about.

 Let’s start with the basics!

-Textual analysis is a qualitative method for gathering, processing, and interpreting text data.
-This methodology is mainly used in academic research to analyze content related to media and communication studies, popular culture, sociology, and philosophy.
+While similar to text analysis, textual analysis is mainly used in academic research to analyze content related to media and communication studies, popular culture, sociology, and philosophy.

 In this case, the purpose of textual analysis is to understand the cultural and ideological aspects that underlie a text and how they are connected with the particular context in which the text has been produced.
 In short, textual analysis consists of describing the characteristics of a text and making interpretations to answer specific questions.